 Once the eggs and sugar are whipped up, they will be pale yellow, and will have increased in volume by at least a third.
 The mixture should leave a visible trail when drizzled back on itself, which should stay around for at least two seconds.
 And make sure when you add the flour and butter to be as gentle as possible.
 You really don’t want to beat all the air out and end up with a pancake.

 It wasn’t the genoise that scared me the most about this project.
 Although I’ve made tonnes of batches of ganache in my time, I’ve never actually covered a cake in it before.
 And I almost chickened out and just went for my trusty chocolate buttercream.
 I’m so glad I didn’t.
-No self respecting Jaffa Cake would be seen without a shiny layer dark of chocolate, so why should this cake be any different.
+No self respecting Jaffa Cake would be seen without a shiny layer of dark chocolate, so why should this cake be any different.

 Make sure you leave the ganache to cool for half an hour, so it is a spreadable consistency, and you will be FINE.
 It’s actually much easier to work with than buttercream.

 And yeah, then there’s the orange jelly.

 This jelly is way more hardcore than the usual stuff.
 I wanted something that wouldn’t fall apart when you are trying to position it on top of the cake, so it uses much less liquid than the packet suggests.
 Plus, some extra gelatine for good measure.
 You could probably get away without this, but I didn’t want the jelly splitting apart in my hands and ruining all my hard work.

 Plus, instead of using water, this recipe calls for orange juice when making the jelly.
 Because, the more orange the better when it comes to a Jaffa Cake, yes?